-Richardson was ultimately denied bail and will continue to be held at the Harford County Detention Center.
+Although he had found an acceptable and capable bondsman, Richardson was ultimately denied bail and will continue to be held at the Harford County Detention Center.
 According to his lawyer, this decision will be appealed in the hopes to be allowed bail.
 In this event they will be working with a bail bonds service in order to secure his freedom.
 This would grant him time to convene with his lawyer to prepare for the upcoming trial in the hopes of a more positive outcome.

 According to police, Richardson killed his father in their Moores Mill Road home Monday night and dumped the body in a pond on property owned by a relative on Gilbert Road in Aberdeen.
 He was spotted driving a family vehicle hours later by state troopers and led three police departments on a chase through Bel Air which ended when he crashed into a structure outside the Bel Air Methodist Church on Linwood Avenue, fled on foot, and was apprehended in a nearby residential neighborhood.

 Richardson said Wednesday that he was “not aware” whether he had received copies of the murder and weapons charges, but said he “did sign a lot of papers.”
 Assistant State’s Attorney Alison Carver said Richardson deliberately waived his Miranda Rights before making incriminating statements to the police and leading them to his father’s body.